jakemhiller/embot/README.md

 Want to see a picture of *fail*? write `embot image fail`.
 Or what about a picture of Pedobear? write `embot image pedobear`.

-**Warning:** This command handler is very addictive and can decrease employee productivity with up to 60%!
+**Warning:** This message handler is very addictive and can decrease employee productivity with up to 60%!

 ### Random Quote Fetcher ###